 WP Popups Pricing

 WP Popups has four premium pricing plans, each with a different set of features and usage limits.
-For example, if you want to create an Ajax login/registration popup, you need the Pro version.
+For example, if you want to create an Ajax login/registration popup, you need WP Popups Pro which we reviewed too.

 You can view pricing details below: